Discarded traffic monitoring in FastNetMon Advanced

 dropped_out_packets 0

-We support capability to track discarded or dropped traffic for following protocols:
+We support the capability to track discarded or dropped traffic for the following protocols:

 • sFlow v5